dials/dials/doc/sphinx/advanced_tutorial.rst

 After these jobs are finished, the reflections are 'post-processed', which includes the application of the LP correction to the intensities.
-Then summary tables are printed giving quality statistic first by frame, and then by resolution bin.
+Then summary tables are printed giving quality statistics first by frame, and then by resolution bin.
 The latter of these tables and the final overall summary are reproduced here::

   Summary of integration results binned by resolution